 Training camp for future mountain bike pros: At the Serfaus-Fiss-Ladis Bike School, bikers of all ages and levels of skill have the chance to perfectly prepare for an action-fuelled tour.

-Once a year, the multi-day MTB Festival turns Serfaus-Fiss-Ladis into a mecca for bikers.
+Once a year, the multi-day MTB-Festival Serfaus-Fiss-Ladis turns the region into a mecca for bikers.
 Fun, entertainment and adrenaline kicks guaranteed!
 Click for more info!

 Restaurants and accommodation for bikers